 In the case of triple net leases, these are common with freestanding properties like banks, quick service restaurants, or coffee shops.
 But NNN leases are also common in shopping centers and industrial spaces.

 Ultimately, these full-service gross lease and NNN lease structures meet the same goal, so it really comes down to preferences.
-If you want to expand your knowledge of commercial real estate past full-service gross leases and NNN leases, then check out this article referenced earlier.
+If you want to expand your knowledge of commercial real estate past full-service gross leases and NNN leases, read the article Commercial Real Estate and the US Economy By the Numbers.